MichaelCWalsh7/milestone-project-1/README.md

         4. As a Returning Visitor, I want to be able to download or be emailed a copy of the creator's CV so that I may add a more traditional copy to my records.
-        5. As a Returning Visitor, I want to be able to quickly and easily see where the creator's skills and abilities lie within the field of web design, and find out what kind of programming languages and frameworks that they have experience with.
+        5. As a Returning Visitor, I want to be able to quickly and easily see where the creator's skills and abilities lie within the field of web design, and find out what kind of programming languages and frameworks they have experience with.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to easily check to see if there are any newly added projects to see.
+        1. As a Frequent User, I want to easily check to see if there are any newly added projects.
         2. As a Frequent User, I want to easily check to see if there are any newly added postings to the Work History section or any other important updates to the creator's employment status.
         3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website